 The release of FSMA regulations came at a good time for Roots Revival Farm.
 “It’s good for us, because we’ll be able to get food safety taken care of from the start,” says Brooks.
 “As we build more infrastructure, I’ll keep produce safety in mind.”

-Brooks and Mai will continue to receive FSMA training from Kansas State University.
+Brooks and Mai will continue to receive FSMA training from Kansas State University which was partially funded by the Kansas Department of Agriculture, as well as KSU’s USDA FSOP grant.
 They are planning to attend a workshop during which they will write a food safety plan for the farm, which is recommended by FSMA (but not required).
 “We’re lucky in the position we are in, to have so much help starting out,” Brooks said.